 I have enjoyed the whole of my EY ELSA training.
 It was particularly interesting to understand much more about the brain and how it works in connection with emotions.
 This training has already helped me to support our children with recognising their emotions and coping better with them.
 It has given me the confidence to handle situations in school well and speak up more for individuals who need emotional literacy support.
 This training course is very well delivered, and the Psychology First Educational Psychologists were amazing – very welcoming, professional, and understanding!
 I would highly recommend it!

 The EY ELSA training provides selected EY practitioners with a basic psychological understanding of the principle needs underpinning healthy emotional development in children to enable them to think beyond the presenting behaviours to the needs those behaviours may be expressing.
 Theories of child development, the importance of play and attachment will also be explored, and practical strategies provided.

-The EY ELSA training is a five-day course delivered by two of our Educational Psychologists who have a wealth of experience facilitating both the training and ongoing supervision.
+The EY ELSA training is a five-day course delivered by two of our Educational Psychologists, Laura and Chantelle, who have a wealth of experience facilitating both the training and ongoing supervision.
 It is suitable for staff working within the EY sector.

 The course content is as follows:

-Day 1 – An introduction to emotional literacy; Self-esteem
+Day 1 – An introduction to the EY ELSA training and emotional literacy; Self-esteem

 Day 3 – Understanding anger and managing strong feelings; Writing therapeutic stories